astronomer/docs/learn/airflow-setup-teardown.md

 ## Setup/teardown concepts

 Any task can be designated as a setup or a teardown task.
-The most typical pattern is to have setup and teardown tasks that are connected in a setup/teardown _grouping_.
+A setup task, its teardown task, and the tasks in between constitute a setup/teardown workflow.

-Tasks that run after a setup tasks and before the associated teardown tasks are considered to be _in scope_ of a specific setup / teardown grouping.
+Tasks that run after a setup task and before the associated teardown task are considered to be _in scope_ of the setup / teardown workflow.
 Usually these tasks will use the resources set up by the setup task and which the teardown task will dismantle.

 Setup/teardown tasks have different behavior from regular tasks: